Published on: 01/16/18

 My dog gets seizures (they aren’t sure why).
 He was on a ton of gabapentin.
 I took him off that and now give him CBD capsules.
 He hasn’t had a seizure in over a year - Endoca community member

 Luckily this community member’s vet was on board with the change in medication and was able to instruct them on dosing for her mastiff, where she explained, “my vet recommended no more than a 1mg dosage.
 So I’ve stuck to that”.

 She’s not alone in her experiences.
 A quick search online will show you an impressive amount of people expressing gratitude for the positive effects that cannabis extracts have brought them and their pets.

-Entrepreneurs are already jumping on the CBD train, with a slew of different CBD treats for your much loved pets.
-CBD in livestock feed is also an upcoming business, with by-products such as fibres, roots, leaves, and extracts from the cannabis industry being sold to farmers en masse.
+Entrepreneurs are already jumping on the CBD train, with a slew of different CBD treats for your much-loved pets.
+CBD in livestock feed is also an upcoming business, with by-products such as fibers, roots, leaves, and extracts from the cannabis industry being sold to farmers en masse.
 Despite being very low in trace cannabinoids, when used regularly, farmers report less need for antibiotics for their livestock, resulting in healthier animals and, in turn, healthier people!

 So should I buy CBD for my pet?

 As many of you know, CBD companies are unable to make medical claims about products or CBD in general.
 However, we encourage everyone to go out, do their own research and decide what works best for them.

 At Endoca, we stock a wide range of CBD products and have many people in our community using our extracts alone for their animals.
 But perhaps you don’t have a sick fur baby, and maybe you’re more interested in the potential long term benefits of giving them a little bit of CBD a day to keep the doctor away?
 Then why not try your hand at making your own CBD treats?
 Check out the recipe below, tweaked from Rosanna Pansino, and let us know what you think if you decide to try it!